The work culture in Japan and how it feels to be part of a local startup community

 For my 1st job interview, the dressing code was casual — not only mine, but also of the Co-Founders who were interviewing me.
 The more I meet startups, the more comfortable I feel to dress up in a way I feel better.

 3. How young are Japanese startup leaders?

 Young enough to shake hands with Foreigners and speak English naturally.
 You can already meet some local leaders inspired by International role models of leadership who value and respect every team’s opinion.
 In our daily life, we’re honest with each other, expressing ourselves whenever we don’t agree with any specific thing.
-As female team members, a key point is that we’re also respected and taken seriously.
+As female team members, a key point is that we that we’re also respected and taken seriously.

-I must confess that was not my previous image about Japanese leadership, starting from my own father’s legacy.
+I must confess that was not my previous image about Japanese leadership, starting from my own father’s conservative legacy.